SAP-samples/btp-msteams-extend-workflow/tutorial/Step2-Configure-Azure/README.md

 ![plot](./images/exposeapi.png)
 Note: You will have to change the Application ID URI.

-e) Click on Authentication in the sub-menu and configure the Redirect URIs for app registration and update the tokens that you would like to be issued by the authorization endpoint as below.
+g) Click on Authentication in the sub-menu and configure the Redirect URIs for app registration and update the tokens that you would like to be issued by the authorization endpoint as below.
 Refer to Steps 8 and 9 from Blog Post.
 Your configuration should have 2 URLs configured as shown below
 ![plot](./images/authentication.png)

 You will also activate the Access tokens and ID tokens.

-f) Next will be to configure the Microsoft Graph API Permissions.
+h) Next will be to configure the Microsoft Graph API Permissions.
 Go through Steps 10 & 11 in the blog post for more details.

 Click on Add permission and select Microsoft Graph.
 ![plot](./images/addpermission.png)